Dr Alex Morfaki

 Biography

-Dr Alexandra Morfaki holds a successful record of setting up and managing early years settings in the private and independent sector which spans 20 years.
-Alexandra initially trained as a reception class teacher and completed her undergraduate studies at the University of Athens and Bath Spa College University, where she attended a trimester on an Erasmus scholarship.
-Following her graduation, she worked briefly as a trainee vocational counsellor in Athens before returning to Bristol to complete her master’s degree in Education with a focus on counselling.
+Before joining Norland, Alex worked as an early years teacher and manager and has more than 20 years’ experience in the early years sector.
+She initially trained as a reception class teacher and completed her undergraduate studies at the University of Athens and Bath Spa College University.
+Following her graduation, she briefly worked as a trainee vocational counsellor in Athens before returning to Bristol to complete her master’s degree in education, with a focus on counselling, in 2000.

 Publications and scholarly activities